Advantages and Disadvantages of a Company Voluntary Arrangement

 - Secured creditors are not bound by a CVA

 - Failing to stick to the arrangement will cause serious problems

 For many businesses, the advantages of a company voluntary arrangement outweigh the negatives.
 But what are the positive aspects of a CVA for your business?

 You can continue to trade

 Undoubtedly one of the main advantages of a CVA is that it allows your business to continue to trade.
-Even if creditors have taken legal action against your business, once the CVA has been agreed, that action will be stayed and the creditors included in the CVA will not be able to take fresh action against you.
-Even if a creditor has issued a winding up petition against your business and your bank accounts have been frozen, a CVA will buy you time to seek a validation order to reopen your accounts and continue to trade.
+Even if creditors have taken legal action against your business, once the CVA has been agreed upon, that action will be stayed, and the creditors included in the CVA will not be able to take fresh action against you.
+Even if a creditor has issued a winding-up petition against your business and your bank accounts have been frozen, a CVA will buy you time to seek a validation order to reopen your accounts and continue to trade.